AryaTayade/AryaTayade/README.md

-<p align="left">Hello!!<br><br>I'm Arya, a data analyst fluent in SQL, PowerBI, and Python.<br><br>My journey into the world of data analysis began during my freelance advertising ventures, where I was captivated by its potential to drive informed decision-making.<br><br>Passionate about transforming raw data into actionable insights, I thrive on uncovering the stories hidden within the numbers.</p>
+<h3 align="left">Hello!!</h3>

 ###

+<p align="left">I'm Arya, a data analyst fluent in SQL, PowerBI, and Python.<br><br>My journey into the world of data analysis began during my freelance advertising ventures, where I was captivated by its potential to drive informed decision-making.<br><br>Passionate about transforming raw data into actionable insights, I thrive on uncovering the stories hidden within the numbers.</p>

+###

-<p align="left">Tech Stack</p>
+<h3 align="left">Tech Stack</h3>

 ###